npruehs/Nicks-Grab-Bag-of-Useful-Stuff-2/Source/Npruehs.GrabBag/Npruehs.GrabBag.UnionFind/README.md

 Additionally, you're not allowed to add `null` elements to the structure.

-The implementation extends the `IEnumerable<T>` interface, enabling you to iterate through structure with `foreach`.
+The implementation implements the `IEnumerable<T>` interface, enabling you to iterate through the structure with `foreach`.

 Union-find structures are useful in many contexts, including the computation of minimum spanning trees.